 For the super fit, the Dewi Saint Marathon and Half Marathon take place in April each year.
 The course, mainly along the coast path is described as one of the world’s most beautiful and challenging marathons!

-Some of our favourite places to spend money in St Davids and support the local economy!
+Some of our favourite places to spend money in St Davids - support the local economy!

 The Bishops at the lower end of Cross Square, serves good pub grub.
 The terrace at the back overlooks the Cathedral is a great place to sit to watch the sun go down.

-Goat Street Gallery is located yards from the cottage, Amanda (textile artist) and Dan (ceramicist) are two very talented artists and have filled the converted chapel gallery with beautiful things.
+Goat Street Gallery just above the home is home and workshop for Amanda (textile artist) and Dan (ceramicist), two very talented artists, They have filled the converted chapel gallery with beautiful things.
 The view from their garden of the Cathedral is breath-taking.

-Menevia Beauty & Spa at 42 Goat Street, opened in May 2018 and is proving popular with our guests.
-Another great wellness experience in our lovely city. www.meneviaspa.co.uk
+Menevia Beauty & Spa next door is popular with our guests.
+It is expanding its range of treatments and is another great wellness experience in our lovely city. www.meneviaspa.co.uk

 Oriel Y Parc has a good menu serving freshly cooked soup, salads and sandwiches for a light lunch, and mouth watering cakes.
 There are often interesting talks, displays and music nights in Oriel Y Parc, which you can find out on the Friends website.

-Pebbles Yard.
-Lots of options for good coffee but we like the Pebbles for coffee; either sitting outside watching the world go by; or upstairs, surrounded by beautiful photographic art.
+Pebbles Yard we like the Pebbles for coffee; either sitting outside watching the world go by; or upstairs, surrounded by beautiful photographic art.

 St Davids Food & Wine is an excellent deli, which stocks a wide selection of produce from Pembrokeshire.
 Good place to stock up for picnics.